 Our tongue-in-cheek headline belies the importance of good sampling technique.
 As with poor planning, poor execution can also undermine the entire sampling exercise.

-With so many possibilities, such as single pillar, monoblock, thermostatic mixing valves (TMV), sequential mixer, blending taps, showers outlets etc. sampling technique will vary depending on the type of outlet sampled and specific methodologies have been described (as per standards such as BS8554:2015 and BS 7592:2008).
+With so many possibilities, such as single pillar, monoblock, thermostatic mixing valves (TMV), sequential mixer, blending taps, showers outlets etc. your water sampling technique will vary depending on the type of outlet sampled and specific methodologies described (as per standards such as BS8554:2015 and BS 7592:2008).